Find a DoctorPatient Portal

 What Is Bariatric Surgery?

-Bariatric surgery includes several procedures that modify the stomach and digestive system to support weight loss and improve metabolic health.
-Unlike cosmetic procedures, bariatric surgery is designed to treat obesity as a medical condition and help reduce risks related to diabetes, sleep apnea, high blood pressure, and other health issues.
+Unlike cosmetic procedures, bariatric surgery treats obesity as a chronic medical condition and may help reduce the health risks associated with type 2 diabetes, sleep apnea, high blood pressure, and other obesity-related conditions.

 Who Is a Candidate for Bariatric Surgery?

-• Understand the need for long-term follow-up
+• Understand the importance of long-term medical follow-up

-Gastric Sleeve (Sleeve Gastrectomy)
+Gastric Sleeve Surgery

-Gastric Bypass (Roux-en-Y)
+Gastric Bypass Surgery

 Revision Bariatric Surgery